Africa starts opening airspace even as COVID-19 cases climb

 While Asia, Europe and North America averaged several hundred departures a day from international airports, the African continent averaged a couple or few score daily.
 Last week, the number of global flights jumped significantly.
 In the three-day period between June 30 and July 2, the daily number of departures increased from 3,960 to 6,508 as countries loosened restrictions, the data show.

 African nations want to join the crowd.
 Senegal's president has said international flights will begin on July 15.
 The 15-member Economic Community of West African States is expected to reopen its airspace on July 21.
-Nigeria has said domestic flights resume on July 8 and Rwanda on August 1.
+Nigeria has said domestic flights resume on July 8 while Kenya and Rwanda plan to restart flights by August 1.
 Kenya Airways wants to resume international flights.
 South Africa and Somalia are open for domestic ones, and Cameroon, Equatorial Guinea, Tanzania and Zambia now have commercial flights.
 Tanzania opened its skies weeks ago, hoping for a tourism boost despite widespread concern it's hiding the extent of infections.
 It hasn't updated case numbers since April.

 - READ MORE ON: